 Pedals and Shoes

-VeloCore is outfitted with dual-link pedals that can be used as SPD clips or standard toe cages.
+VeloCore has dual-link cage and SPD pedals that work with SPD clips or standard toe cages.
 The toe cages are detachable if you prefer to ride using your favorite SPD cycling shoes.

 VeloCore bikes come standard with dual water bottle holders, Bluetooth speakers and a set of three-pound dumbbell weights for arm exercises.